What it’s really like to self-isolate in your university room, from a student who did it

 ‘Three words: Deliveroo, Deliveroo, Deliveroo’

-The Tab spoke to Ellie Williams, a second year University of Birmingham student, about her experience in self-isolation in her university room.
-Ellie went into quarantine for five days after returning to the UK from Italy last Saturday, where she was attending an EU Youth Exchange project.
+Well, here they are.
+The Tab spoke to Ellie Williams, a second-year University of Birmingham student, about her experience in self-isolation in her university room last term.
+Ellie went into quarantine for five days after returning to the UK from Italy in March, where she was attending an EU Youth Exchange project.

 “I returned back from Italy with a cough,” Ellie told the Tab, “so I phoned 111 on Sunday night and was told I was going to be tested for coronavirus the following morning.”